NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 Known issues:
 -------------
--  DART does not yet provide any type of bias correction
+-  DART does not provide any type of observation bias correction.
+It may be appropriate to preprocess your radiance observations to remove systematic  bias before assimilation, using techniques such as cumulative distribution function (CDF) matching.
--  Cross-channel error correlations are not yet supported.
+-  Cross-channel error correlations are not supported.
 A principal component approach has been discussed.
-For now, the best bet is to use a subset of channels that are nearly independent of one another.
+For now, we recommend to use a subset of channels that are nearly independent of one another.
--  Vertical localization will need to be tuned.
+-  Vertical localization will need to be tuned based on the research application.
 Turning off vertical localization may work well if you have a large number of ensemble members.
-Using the maximum peak of the weighting function or the cloud-top may be appropriate.
+Using the maximum peak of the channel weighting function or the cloud-top height to set a vertical location for an observation may be appropriate.
-   There are also other potential approaches being investigated.

 The namelist ``&obs_def_rttov_mod_nml`` is read from file ``input.nml``.
 Namelists start with an ampersand '&'